C. P. Radhakrishnan: Vice President of India (2025–present)

-On 17 August 2025, following the resignation of Jagdeep Dhankhar, BJP national president J. P. Nadda announced Radhakrishnan's candidacy in the 2025 vice presidential election.
+On 17 August 2025, following the resignation of the 15th Vice President Jagdeep Dhankhar, BJP national president J. P. Nadda announced Radhakrishnan's candidacy in the 2025 vice presidential election.
 He was endorsed by all NDA member parties, including the AIADMK, JD(U), NCP, TDP, SS, and non-member parties, such as the YSRCP.
 He ran against Indian National Developmental Inclusive Alliance (INDIA) candidate B. Sudarshan Reddy.
 The polling and results for elections were announced on 9 September 2025 and he emerged victorious defeating Reddy by 116 votes.
 He polled 452 electoral votes.
 He took oath as the 15th Vice President on 12 September 2025.

-Personal life

-Radhakrishnan married R. Sumathi on 25 November 1985, and they have two children.
-He practised long-distance running, and played cricket, table tennis, and volleyball.